Pold87/academic-keyword-occurrence/README.md

-# Historic word occurrence in academic papers
+# Occurrence of a list of keywords in google academic.
+Extraction of search results.

 ## Summary

-This script extracts the historic word occurrence of a search term in academic papers (from Google Scholar).
-It allows for spotting trends in research and analyzing the relevance of a topic over time.
+This script extracts the number of results from a list of search terms in academia (from Google Scholar).
+It helps to prioritise research niches and where there may be under-researched needs.

+It can be useful when focusing a scientific review to see where the most information is to be found.

 There is a Python 3 branch (master) and a Python 2 branch (python2).

 ## Usage

-`python extract_occurrences.py '<keyword>' <start date> <end date>`

-This command lists the number of publications for every year using this keyword.
+Add the list of keywords you want to search for and run the script.
+If you want to search for combinations of words, add a + between them.

+`python extract_occurrences.py`

 The script just searches for articles and excludes patents and citations.

 ### Alternative: Usage with Docker